Mahammadhusain/employee_management/README.md

 ## Overview
 This project provides a robust Employee Management API implemented using Django REST Framework (DRF).
 It supports role-based access control with Super Admin and Admin roles, ensuring secure and organized user management.
 The API includes CRUD operations, custom responses, filtering, pagination, and conditional permissions.

+### Note - Make sure setup first valid SMTP Crediantials for Welcome email othervise comment the ready method in to apps.py

 ## Installation

 1. Clone the repository: